lino-framework/lino/docs/eidreader/index.rst

 Status:
 currently supported countries are Estonia and Belgium.
-Pictures are not yet imported,
-The Belgian reader still fails due to a problem with the TlvParser.
+The Estonian reader does not yet import the photo (hints on how to implement this are welcome).

 .. note::